warrenwu123/arduino-lmic/README.md

 - HEAD has the following changes.

   - Enable device time request by default in config file ([#840](https://github.com/mcci-catena/arduino-lmic/issues/840)).
+  - Correct bug in MAC Rx1DrOffset error checking for regions other than US ([#841](https://github.com/mcci-catena/arduino-lmic/issues/840)).
+Thanks to @GitTibbe for finding this.
   - Refactor the LMIC to enable secure element support ([#578](https://github.com/mcci-catena/arduino-lmic/issues/840)).
   - Start resurrecting Doxygen support.